AdVy01/pricing-asian-options/README.md

   4.)
 MPDATA algorithm

-It is a part of a research task at FNSPE CTU in Prague, link here:
+It is a supplemental code for teh research task at FNSPE CTU in Prague, link here:

+For the example usage, see example_usage.ipynb.